illinois-cs241/illinois-cs241.github.io/_docs/password_cracker.md

 ```

 The `struct crypt_data` is necessary for `crypt_r()`.
-This is because `crypt()` needs to store information between invocations, so calling `crypt()` on multiple threads will cause this information to be inaccurate.
+This is because `crypt()` stores information between invocations, so calling `crypt()` in multiple threads at the same time will cause this information to be inaccurate.
 `crypt_r()` gets around this by storing information in a `struct crypt_data` instead.
-You should check the man page for `crypt_r,` do you need to free the string it returns?
+You should check the man page for `crypt_r`.
+Do you need to free the string it returns?

-## Why is there salt in my hash?
+### Why is there salt in my hash?

 The salt argument "flavors" the string so that when you hash the same password with different salts, you'll get different results.
-For example, we can use part of a user's username to salt their password before hashing.
-This way, two users with the same password will not have the same hash stored in the database.
+In practice, we might use a random value generated for every user.
+This prevents an attacker from noticing that two people have the same password just by comparing their hash values.

 **For this assignment, always use `"xx"` for the salt argument.**

 ## Problem Statement

-You will be given a list of password hashes which you must recover.
-Each password is a password partial, meaning that we have these two pieces of information:
+You will be given a list of hashes that you must recover the passwords for.
+For each hash, we have two other pieces of information:

 * The first few letters in their password
 * The total length of the password